jieter/Leaflet-semicircle/README.md

 Leaflet-Semicircle.
 -------------------

-Adds simicircle functionality to L.Circle.
+Adds semicircle functionality to L.Circle.
 Angles are defined like compass courses: 0 = north, 90 = east, etc. If the script is not included, Leaflet will fall back drawing full circles.

-Updated for use with leaflet 1.0.0-b1.
+Updated for use with leaflet 1.0.0-b2.

 ## Provided methods ##
 <table>